KISA-webpage-development-team/KISA-frontend/README.md

 ### 3. Run the development server

 > [!IMPORTANT]
 > This command doesn't directly run the mobile app on the simulator.
-For more information, **you must read the [Dev Scripts](./docs/dev-scripts.md)**.
+At this point, **you must read the [Dev Scripts](./docs/dev-scripts.md)**, and then return to this page.

 #### Running all apps (web, mobile, packages)